So you’ve got your Sax, but now need to learn to read music…

 If you are looking to significantly increase your ability on the Saxophone, then you’ll need to understand music.
 This will open up a whole new world of playing.

 While sheet music can be intimidating and foreign to new Sax Players or those that learned to play by ear, learning to read it allows you to play the works of others, understand musical terminology, exercise your abilities and become acquainted with more styles of music.
 It is helpful to think of music like a language.
 You can learn and speak English without learning to read, but your vocabulary and communication skills are impeded in their development.
 In the same way, learning to read music makes it much easier for you to learn specific pieces and practice certain playing techniques.

-Here’s a Short Course that I highly recommend to get you started learning music.
+Here’s an ideal Theory book that I highly recommend to get you started learning music.

 Some saxophonists never learn to read music because they do not wish to play classical music, focusing on jazz, funk or rock instead.
 After all, these styles usually feature a great deal of improvisation, which doesn’t require you read notes from a page.
 However, learning to read music is the first step toward a greater understanding of musical theory.
 Even if you never sit down and learn your scales, playing music from a page teaches you how different notes interact with certain chords and progressions, making it easier for you to come up with the perfect solo.